Read seasonal updates on species licensing and hear about new best practice guidelines and application requirements.

 In accordance with government guidelines, our team members are all working from home.
 We are continuing to experience an exceptionally high demand for our service, so please bear with us.

 We will prioritise and aim to process urgent public health and safety and urgent prevention of serious damage licence applications as soon as possible.
-For other non-urgent licence applications we have a current turnaround time of approximately 7-8 weeks.
+For other non-urgent licence applications we have a current turnaround time of approximately 8 weeks.
+Note this turnaround time is likely to increase during and after the festive period.

 To avoid any unnecessary delays we advise anyone looking to obtain a licence to submit their licence application at their earliest opportunity.